-Alcohol also interferes with the brains biochemistry by…
+Alcohol interferes with the brain’s balancing biochemistry by…

 - … increasing the brain’s pleasure hormone (dopamine), making us feel good;

-- … increasing the brain’s natural inhibitor (GABA), causing us to stumble and slur; and
+- … mimicking the brain’s natural inhibitor (GABA), causing us to stumble and slur; and

 - … reducing the brain’s natural stimulant (glutamate), giving us slow reactions and confused thoughts.